sevmorris/macback-m1/README.md

 `chsh -s /usr/local/bin/bash`

-# Run scripts to tweak some Mac default and remove default Dock icons (if a new OS install)
+# Tweak some Mac defaults and remove Dock icons (if a new OS install)

 1) Clone this repo and execute the install script: